Trust by Design.

 Cryptographic Verification

-State mutations, including profile generation, snapshot anchoring, and peer attestation, require valid cryptographic signatures.
-Signatures are strictly context-bound to prevent replay attacks and signature harvesting across divergent execution paths.
+State mutations require valid signatures.
+Strictly context-bound to prevent replay attacks and signature harvesting.

 Database-Enforced Immutability